Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 <img width="1232" height="708" alt="Image" src="https://github.com/user-attachments/assets/0919955b-a92d-417a-8272-0603ea85b140" />
 <img width="1435" height="707" alt="Image" src="https://github.com/user-attachments/assets/765c843b-cfca-4200-a110-1eb5e57cb3fa" />

+- This data shows that meteorite discoveries began an upward trend in the 1970s.
+This reflects the start of large-scale systematic search programs, including Antarctic expeditions by Japan (JARE) in 1969 and the U.S. ANSMET program beginning in 1976, which made meteorite collection far more organized and efficient.
+- Improvements in classification methods, global scientific collaboration, and expanding international databases also drove rapid growth in the number of documented meteorites.
+- The drop after the early 2010s is not a real decline in meteorite falls; it reflects delays in laboratory classification, publication lag in the Meteoritical Bulletin, and reduced field expeditions in key collection regions like Antarctica.

 ## Question #3: Which classes of meteorites are the most common?
 Which types of meteorites are the heaviest?
 Are heavier or lighter meteorites more common?
 The visualizations created for this data are included in the following links because the number of different classes creates too many rows to be able to include these visualizations as screenshots.